abapinho/abaK/README.md

 - easily customized: a project can decide to have its constants maintainable directly in PRD while another may required them to be maintained in DEV and then transported;
 - multiple scopes: some constants can be used system-wide while others can belong to a single program and no one else will mess with them;
 - system-wide management: constant sources are registered in a central table so that it is easy to keep track of the existing data sources;
-- different formats: besides a database table it accepts `CSV`, `XML` and `JSON`;
+- different formats: besides a database table, the constants data can be formatted as `CSV`, `XML` or `JSON`;
-- different content locations: besides providing it inline, content can be fetched from an `URL`, a server file or even another system;
+- different content locations: besides providing it inline, content can be fetched from an `URL`, a server file or even `abaK`in another system;
 - extensible: if needed, new format/content readers can be created (ex.: to read legacy data in a specific data format).

 Providing a well-defined API, abaK clearly separates the way it is used from the way the constants are stored.